urruegg/euspoc/README.md

 2. Open a Model-Driven App form editor
 3. Select a text field where you want to use the control
 4. In the field properties, choose "Controls" tab
-5. Add the "Nutrition and Sport Control"
+5. Add the "Nutrition Counselling Control"
 6. Configure the Client Name property
 7. Save and publish the form